 No, I won’t recommend Kaspersky Password Manager.

-So, in short it’s useless to invest in Kaspersky Password Manager.
-I would suggest going with some better options like LastPass or Dashlane.
+So, in short it’s not really worth it to invest in Kaspersky Password Manager.